urbit/urbit.org/content/docs/userspace/gall/guide/poke.md

 template = "doc.html"
 +++

-eack in the [App Structure lesson](/docs/userspace/gall/guide/arms), we said that the `+on-poke` and `+on-watch` arms listen for input/calls.
+Back in the [App Structure lesson](/docs/userspace/gall/guide/arms), we said that the `+on-poke` and `+on-watch` arms listen for input/calls.
 We're going to use them both to do that in this lesson, as well as work with the `+on-agent` and `+on-leave` arms that handle responses from those calls.